[amazon_auto_links id="280537"]

 5. Air Pollution Influence on Ecosystems

-Now, as we all know air Pollution affects Animals and their habitats in many ways.
-Let’s also have a look at how poor air quality and air pollutants can harm animals’ ecosystems making their lives much more difficult.
+Now, as we all know air pollution affects animals and their habitats in many ways, let’s also have a look at how poor air quality and air pollutants can harm animals’ ecosystems making their lives much more difficult.

 5.1.
 Impact on Aquatic Ecosystems and Harmful Algal Blooms

-Air Pollution is not only about the toxic chemicals in our air that we breathe, it also affects our aquatic ecosystems.
+Air pollution is not only about the toxic chemicals in our air that we breathe, it also affects our aquatic ecosystems.
 Lakes, oceans, and rivers are heavily impacted by the toxic chemicals in our air Pollution.

-Those pollutants we talked about, nitrogen dioxide and sulfur dioxide, can enter the water bodies through acid rain and lower the water quality.
+Those pollutants we talked about, nitrogen dioxide and sulphur dioxide, can enter the water bodies through acid rain and lower the water quality.
 It affects aquatic life like sea turtles, fish, and other species.

 These harmful algal blooms which are fuelled by excess nutrients from the air pollutants, can disrupt the food chain.
 They can even poison wildlife and lead to fish kills which is concerning for our aquatic ecosystems.